 (He was also for many years a member of the Soto Zen Buddhist Association (SZBA) and served a term as a member of its board.
 At the beginning of 2023 he felt the differences in their mission and his work were sufficiently large that he resigned his membership.)

-He is also an ordained Unitarian Universalist minister.
+James is also an ordained Unitarian Universalist minister.
 James served as a parish minister for twenty-five years and is minister-emeritus of the First Unitarian Church of Providence.
 He currently serves as consulting minister with the First Unitarian Church of Los Angeles.

 James maintains a long running blog as Monkey Mind, hosted at Patheos.
 He is the author of several books on Zen and its practices.
 His sixth book, the Intimate Way is due from Shambhala Publications in 2023.